Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Conclusion

 \section{Conclusion}

-In this work we have performed a comprehensive observational and physical investigation of the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dynamical dark--energy parametrizations using three independent combinations of late--time cosmological probes, namely Union3+BAO+OHD, Pantheon+SH0ES+BAO+OHD, and DES--SN5YR+BAO+OHD.
-By marginalizing over the sound--horizon scale and avoiding any CMB--derived priors, we adopted a fully phenomenological framework that isolates late--time cosmic dynamics.
-The resulting marginalized one-- and two--dimensional posterior distributions (Fig.~\ref{fig:p-gz}) demonstrate that both parametrizations provide stable, well--behaved fits to all dataset combinations, yielding consistent constraints on the fundamental parameter set $\{\Omega_m,\,h,\,h r_d,\,w_0\}$.
-In particular, the inferred values of $\Omega_m$ and $h$ remain fully compatible with standard late--time cosmology, while the equation--of--state parameter $w_0$ departs from the cosmological--constant limit in a controlled and physically interpretable manner.\\
+In this work we have performed a comprehensive observational, dynamical, and thermodynamic investigation of the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations using three independent combinations of late--time cosmological probes, namely Union3+BAO+OHD+$f\sigma_8$, Pantheon+SH0ES+BAO+OHD+$f\sigma_8$, and DES--SN5YR+BAO+OHD+$f\sigma_8$.
+By marginalizing over the sound--horizon scale and avoiding direct CMB priors, we adopted a fully phenomenological late--time framework designed to isolate the impact of dynamical dark energy on the recent expansion history of the Universe.
+The resulting marginalized one-- and two--dimensional posterior distributions demonstrate that both parametrizations provide statistically stable and observationally consistent fits to all dataset combinations, yielding robust constraints on the parameter set $\{\Omega_m,\,h,\,h\,r_d,\,\omega_0,\,\sigma_8\}$.
+In particular, the inferred values of $\Omega_m$ and $h$ remain fully compatible with standard late--time cosmology, while the equation--of--state parameter $\omega_0$ departs from the cosmological--constant limit in a controlled and physically interpretable manner.\\